Insider Guide to Athens 2023

 Greek traditional Dolmadakia

-For a more upscale dining experience, the city also offers a number of fine-dining restaurants that specialize in Mediterranean and international cuisine.
-These restaurants often feature elegant decor, attentive service, and a diverse menu of dishes made with fresh, locally-sourced ingredients.
-Many of these restaurants also have outdoor seating areas, which are perfect for enjoying a meal while taking in the sights and sounds of the metropolis.
+Meanwhile, those looking for a more refined dining experience can check out the city’s fine-dining restaurants.
+These establishments offer Mediterranean and international cuisine and are known for their elegant decor, attentive service, and diverse menu of dishes made with locally-sourced and fresh ingredients.
+Many of these restaurants also feature outdoor seating areas, which offer a stunning view of the city while diners enjoy their meal.

-There is also a thriving street food scene, where you can find food trucks and street vendors selling delicious street foods such as gyros, falafel, and Greek-style burgers.
-These street foods are usually very affordable and are a great way to experience the flavors of Greece on a budget.
+The Athens street food scene is buzzing, and visitors can expect to find numerous food trucks and street vendors serving up delicious Greek street food, including gyros, falafel, and Greek-style burgers.
+These tasty and cost-effective options allow travelers to experience the flavors of Greece while sticking to a budget.

 TBV Athens Photo